Will-Banksy/XCRG/XCRG-Spec.md

 # XCRG - eXtensible Chunked Raster Graphic

-Designed to be extensible and highly flexible
+Designed to be simple, extensible and flexible

+## XCRG File Format

+1. Magic: 4 bytes - 58 43 52 47 | XCRG
+2. Any number of chunks in any order

 ## Chunks

-The file is split into chunks, each chunk holding specific data about the image
+The actual file data is split into chunks, each chunk holding specific data about the image

 ### Chunk Format